BU-CS320/Spring-2019/assignments/week4/README.md

 #### Additional Specs of Map.hs
 - `insert`: O(log n)
 - `toList`: O(n), return a list that is sorted from smallest to the largest
-- `fromList`: O(n), the last element should be put into the tree first, and then the second last element.
+- `fromList`: O(n * log n), the last element should be put into the tree first, and then the second last element.
 That is the root of your Tree should always be the last element of your input list.
 - `size`: O(n)
 - `member`: O(log n)
 - `lookup`: O(log n)